The need for social distancing technology has gained urgency as government-enforced Covid-19 restrictions are gradually being eased.

 “Retailers want to get back to work, but are seeking ways to protect their staff and customers at this challenging time,” says Chris Field, CEO of Fieldworks Marketing and Chairman of Retail Connections “We’re seeing retail tech firms rising to the challenge of social distancing, thinking creatively about addressing this pain point.
 Whether social distancing is a temporary arrangement or a long-term consideration, reliable solutions must be deployed at speed.”

 ShopperTrak Real-Time Occupancy

 ShopperTrak, a brand of Sensormatic Solutions, has developed a Real-Time Occupancy solution that enables retailers to accurately understand shopper density within a store.
-“The Occupancy solution can help businesses comply with local or government ordinances to adhere to social distancing guidelines, meet maximum limits and optimize traffic management strategies,” says ShopperTrak.
+“The Occupancy solution can help businesses comply with local or government ordinances to adhere to social distancing guidelines, meet maximum limits and optimise traffic management strategies,” says ShopperTrak.

 A key benefit is that a store will know when it is approaching maximum occupancy.
-Real-time alerts and an easy-to-understand aim to make the system as user friendly as possible,
+Real-time alerts and an easy-to-understand dashboard aim to make the system as user friendly as possible,

 Having this knowledge will help retailers adjust occupancy thresholds to support social distancing guidelines.
 They can optimise staffing and cleaning schedules for common facilities such as checkout areas or toilets in the store based on real-time traffic patterns.